-TWITTER – HOW MANY TWITS MAKE UP TWITTER? – I read a very interesting article was published in the Daily Mail, by Robert Hardman, who obviously despises Twitter and all that it stands for.
+TWITTER – HOW MANY TWITS MAKE UP TWITTER? – I read a very interesting article that was published in the Daily Mail, by Robert Hardman, who obviously despises Twitter and all that it stands for.
 I have to admit Meebal.com is a Twitter user – each of our articles are summarily posted on Twitter in order to generate visitors to our website.
 This practice is not unusual and indeed millions of website owners around the globe use Twitter for exactly that purpose, but what about those with personal accounts?

 As with Robert Hardman, I feel that having a Twitter account for personal use is a pretty sad affair and many have used their accounts simply in the pursuit of baiting others, whether it is a business or individual.
 When it comes to people in the media, TV personalities, Politicians, even Royalty, I fail to see the purpose of having a Twitter account.